Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined sugar.

 - Compared to other dried fruits, they add sweetness without overwhelming the flavour of the muffins.

 Unlike sugar, dates are a good source of fibre, minerals and vitamins.
 They are especially high in potassium, containing even more than bananas.
 A least one study has found them to be safe for diabetics.
 (If you can’t get dates, the next best fruit would be sultanas, which use the same method of preparation as described for the dates below.)

 These muffins are easy to make and have passed the ultimate taste test: children’s birthday parties!
-So you can to enjoy the kids having fun, all the more for knowing that they are eating healthy food.
+So you can enjoy watching the kids have fun all the more since you know that they are eating healthy food.

-- 9 oz/250g/ 2 cups and 2 tablespoons flour – whichever variety you choose
+- 9 ounces (250 grams or 2 cups) and 2 tablespoons flour, whichever variety you choose

 - 2 teaspoons baking powder

 - 3 tablespoons cocoa powder (add another spoonful if you’d like them very chocolatey)